microsoft/vscode-remote-try-go/README.md

 # Try Out Development Containers: Go

-This is a sample project to go along with the "try" quick start for the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension.
+This is a sample project to go along with the "Try a dev container" quick start for the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension.

-**If you aren't already following the quick start, [see here](#setting-up-the-development-container).**
+**If you aren't already following the quick start, [see below](#setting-up-the-development-container).**

 ## Things to try

-One you have this sample opened in a container, you'll be able to work with it like you would locally.
+Once you have this sample opened in a container, you'll be able to work with it like you would locally.

 Some things to try: